Compliance Gate Platform

 1. We take the following steps when writing a CRL entry:

-*We generally only list requirements for manufacturers and/or other entities that must actively manage the compliance process.
-We do not list requirements relevant for government bodies, third-party service providers (e.g., notified/approved bodies), marketplaces, fulfilment centres, and other entities.
+Note: We generally only list individual articles/regulations/parts/guidance page items for manufacturers, importers, and/or other entities that must actively manage the compliance process.
+Items relevant to government bodies, third-party service providers (e.g., notified/approved bodies), marketplaces, fulfilment centres, and other entities are generally only listed as chapters.

 How should we use CRL entries?

 3. You must ultimately take action based on the requirements in the latest version of the relevant legislation, guidance pages or other sources.
-You should not take action based on the CRL entry alone as it does not contain all requirements of the source/s.
+You should not take action based on the CRL entry alone, as it does not contain the entire source text.

 Sources and versions